groshong-software/learning-projects/project-two/README.md

 Open the `src/server.js` file and add code to support a `/cars-with-owners` endpoint after `//TODO-Task-5.1`.

+Next, copy the contents of `app.get('/', ...)` as a starting point.

 Next, update the SQL query in `/cars-with-owners` endpoint to perform a `LEFT JOIN` between `cars` and `owners` and return the resulting rows as JSON.